As travel writers, we put words together to paint pictures of the destinations we visit.

 There’s also a lot to learn about controlling your time, and freeing yourself up from mundane tasks so that you can spend more time on the things you love to do – writing and travel.

-The simplest, and most effective way to improve your travel writing is to practice – simply sitting down and writing every day.
+The simplest, and most effective way to improve your travel writing is to simply sit down and write every day.

 As humans we tend to procrastinate.
 We think we need to be inspired before we can sit down and write.
 We’re wrong about that.

-Inspiration shows up while we’re doing the work, not before we get started.
+Inspiration shows up while we’re doing the work.
+Don't wait to get inspired.